-And we were kind of trying to convince them that link building is very important because in our personal opinion, and in our studies and stuff we have found that, you know, rankings correlate with backlinks, basically.
+And we were kind of trying to convince them that link building is very important because in our personal opinion, and in our studies and stuff we have found that rankings correlate with backlinks, basically.
 Yep.
-So I think at this point, a good example I would show you is that our competitor, Mars, has this guide, Beginner’s Guide to SEO, which has been referenced over and over again, by almost every site in the world when somebody wants to learn SEO.
+So I think at this point, a good example I would show you is that our competitor, Moz, has this guide, Beginner’s Guide to SEO, which has been referenced over and over again by almost every site in the world when somebody wants to learn SEO.
 And if you check the number of links that that particular guy has, it has 118,000 links from almost 12,000 domains.
-So 12.000 websites, different websites.

-And basically, no matter what we do today, or rather, we will have to invest a lot of money to try to build that page because it’s so many links in there pitching for checking Google, it will rank, it’s ranking number one for almost every beginner SEO query.
-Yep.
+And basically, no matter what we do today, we will have to invest a lot of money to try to (outrank the Moz guide because) it’s ranking number one for almost every beginner SEO query.
 So for us, if we want to beat that piece of content, if we want to start ranking for beginner SEO queries, we have to invest a lot of money into link building,

 Steffen: is there a minimum number of links that a content piece should have in order to link to rank quick or to move up the search engine ranks?